Dance Co.

 Company Dancers

-Lihong Chan is a Bay Area native, New York City based freelance dance artist.
+Lihong Chan is a Bay Area native, New York City-based freelance dance artist and educator.
 She was an inaugural member of Limón2 and performed as a guest with the Limón Dance Company.
 Additionally in NYC, she has performed works by Audrey Thao Berger, Erin Landers, Ashley Lindsey, Lydia Johnson, among others.
-She graduated in 2020 from the University of California, Santa Barbara (UCSB) with a BFA in Dance.
-In the Bay Area she has performed with dNaga, under the direction of Claudine Naganuma, an inter-generational dance company and the ODC Dance Jam, directed by Kimi Okada.
-She has spent summers at San Francisco Conservatory of Dance and more recently diving into Countertechnique at their annual One Body One Career Intensive.
-She will be pursuing a MA in Dance Education at Hunter College starting in the Fall.
+In the Bay Area, she has performed with dNaga, under the direction of Claudine Naganuma, an inter-generational dance company and the ODC Dance Jam, directed by Kimi Okada.
+She has spent summers at San Francisco Conservatory of Dance, b12, and Countertechnique's annual One Body One Career Intensive.
+She graduated in 2020 from the University of California, Santa Barbara (UCSB) with a BFA in Dance and now is currently pursuing an MA in Dance Education at Hunter College.
+She is excited to be back in Oakland this summer performing and collaborating with dNaga!

-Raychel Hatch (she/her) is a movement artist based in the Bay Area.
-Her creative world explores embellished expressivity, interconnectedness, culture, and community building.
+Raychel Hatch (any pronouns) is a queer, Bay Area movement artist of Asian American mixed-race descent.
+Community-building lies at the heart of her creative world, which seeks to explore interconnectedness, identity, and mental health.
+Her choreography draws inspiration from bodily states, polyculturalism, and personal narratives.
+While she holds a strong background in contemporary dance, her unique dance style is influenced by dancehall, house, reggaeton, and other movement practices.
 She holds a B.A. in Performing Arts & Social Justice, with a concentration in dance, and a B.A. in Psychology from University of San Francisco.
-She has worked with the Dance Generators (an intergenerational dance company ages 18-90), Robert Moses, First Voice, dNaga Dance, Tracey Lindsay Chan and ODC's Pilot 74 mentorship program.
-She is currently in process of earning her M.A. in Counseling Psychology at Santa Clara University.
+She has worked with the Dance Generators, First Voice, dNaga Dance, Tracey Lindsay Chan, ODC's Pilot program, and Pearl Street Dance Collective.
+She is currently in the process of earning her M.A. in Counseling Psychology at Santa Clara University.

 Jhia Louise Jackson (she/they) is a movement-based scholar artist who regularly engages in interdisciplinary projects.
 They earned their BA in Dance, Sociology, and Ethics from Loyola Marymount University in Los Angeles and have gained extensive commercial and theatre dance experience as a teacher, performer, and choreographer.
 She has worked with artists such as Flyaway Dance Productions, 13th Floor Dance Theater, Alexandra Pirici, Joya Powell/Movement of the People Dance Company, RAWdance, Cally Spooner, Kim Epifano/Epiphany Dance Theater, and Octavia Rose Projects.
 Her unique approach to movement and art is informed by her extensive experiences in community-based projects, particularly those concerned with the health and wellness of marginalized populations, as well as her development as an interdisciplinary qualitative researcher, including earning her MS in Bioethics from Columbia University in the City of New York and current pursuit of a doctorate in Sociology from the University of California San Francisco.
 As such, Jhia is a complex, dynamic storyteller who is known for enriching the creative process with curiosity and care, pushing the boundaries of both art and scholarship.
 As the founder of j.habitus, they create visceral explorations and presentations of topics drawn from their scholastic and community-based work, which have been shown at the African American Art & Culture Complex, Joe Goode Annex, Peridance Capezio Theatre, and more.
 Visit www.jhiajackson.com to learn more about her and her work